vikeshpandey/amazon-forecast-immersion-day/README.md

 3. Evaluate a model's performance based on real observations.
 4. How to evaluate the value of a Forecast compared to another.

-## MLOps with AWS Step Functions

-This is a place where you will find various examples covering Machine Learning Operations best practices.

-To get started navigate to the [ml_ops](ml_ops/) folder and follow the README instructions.

-In the [*ml_ops*](ml_ops) folder you will learn how to:

-1. Deploy an automated end to end pipeline from training to visualization of your Amazon Forecasts in Amazon QuickSight

 ## License Summary